 "Claims" has the meaning set forth in Section 16.

-"Collateral" means collateral pledged or transferred in accordance with each Underlying Master Agreement by any one or more than one Enron Party or Counterparty Party, as applicable, to secure payment or performance of any of its/their Obligations to any one or more than one Counterparty Party or Enron Party, as applicable, including without limitation, each Letter of Credit and proceeds of the foregoing and provided further the definition of Collateral shall not include parent guaranties.
+"Collateral" means collateral pledged or transferred in accordance with each Underlying Master Agreement by any one or more than one Enron Party or Counterparty Party, as applicable, to secure payment or performance of any of its/their Obligations to any one or more than one Counterparty Party or Enron Party, as applicable, including without limitation, each Letter of Credit and proceeds of all of the foregoing, and provided further the definition of Collateral shall not include parent guaranties.

 "Counterparty Affiliate" means each Counterparty Party and each of its now and hereafter existing Affiliates.